-&lt;sup>79 This definition should also apply to beneficial owner of a beneficiary under a life or other investment linked insurance policy.
+This definition should also apply to beneficial owner of a beneficiary under a life or other investment linked insurance policy.

-Terms Definitions of assistance through the services of the NPO.
-Beneficiary The meaning of the term beneficiary in the FATF Recommendations depends on the context: In trust law, a beneficiary is the person or persons who are entitled to the benefit of any trust arrangement.
-A beneficiary can be a natural or legal person or arrangement.
+Terms Definitions

+legal person or arrangement.
 All trusts (other than charitable or statutory permitted non-charitable trusts) are required to have ascertainable beneficiaries.
 While trusts must always have some ultimately ascertainable beneficiary, trusts may have no defined existing beneficiaries but only objects of a power until some person becomes entitled as beneficiary to income or capital on the expiry of a defined period, known as the accumulation period.
 This period is normally coextensive with the trust perpetuity period which is usually referred to in the trust deed as the trust period.

 In the context of life insurance or another investment linked insurance policy, a beneficiary is the natural or legal person, or a legal arrangement, or category of persons, who will be paid the policy proceeds when/if an insured event occurs, which is covered by the policy.

+Please also refer to the Interpretive Notes to Recommendation 16.

+Beneficiary Financial Institution

+Please refer to the IN to Recommendation 16.

+Competent authorities

-Refers as well to the natural or legal person or legal arrangement who is identified by the originator as the receiver of the requested wire transfer.
-Beneficiary Financial Institution For the purposes of Recommendation 16, refers to the financial institution which receives the wire transfer from the ordering financial institution directly or through an intermediary financial institution and makes the funds available to the beneficiary.
-Competent authorities Competent authorities refers to all public authorities with designated responsibilities for combating money laundering and/or terrorist financing.
+Competent authorities refers to all public authorities112 with designated responsibilities for combating money laundering and/or terrorist financing.
 In particular, this includes the FIU; the authorities that have the function of investigating and/or prosecuting money laundering, associated predicate offences and terrorist financing, and seizing/freezing and confiscating criminal assets; authorities receiving reports on cross-border transportation of currency & BNIs; and authorities that have AML/CFT supervisory or monitoring responsibilities aimed at ensuring compliance by financial institutions and DNFBPs with AML/CFT requirements.
-SRBs are not to be regarded as a competent authorities.
+SRBs are not to be regarded as competent authorities.

+Confiscation

+The term confiscation, which includes forfeiture where applicable, means the permanent deprivation of funds or other assets by order of a competent authority or a court.
+Confiscation or forfeiture takes place through a judicial or administrative procedure that transfers the ownership of specified funds or other assets to be transferred to the State.
+In this case, the person(s) or entity(ies) that held an interest in the specified funds or other assets at the time of the confiscation or forfeiture loses all rights, in principle, to the confiscated or forfeited funds or other assets.
+Confiscation or forfeiture orders are usually linked

+176 GLOSSARY

-&lt;sup>80 This includes financial supervisors established as independent non-governmental authorities with statutory powers.
+This includes financial supervisors established as independent non-governmental authorities with statutory powers.